The Case for Private Markets

 • Complex tax administration and dozens of K-1s

 There are no passive options with respect to private market investing.
-Effective implementation requires a professional and discerning Capital Allocator with institutional infrastructure.
+Effective implementation requires a professional and discerning capital allocator with institutional infrastructure.
 These resources are cost-prohibitive for all but the wealthiest of families.

 Disclosure: The author and/or affiliated entities may hold investment positions in one or more of the companies referenced in this article.
 This material is for informational and educational purposes only and does not constitute investment advice, an offer to sell, or a solicitation of an offer to buy any security or investment product.
 Forward-looking statements and opinions reflect the author’s views as of the date of publication and are subject to change without notice.
 Past trends and data cited herein are not indicative of future results.